Dallinger/Dallinger/docs/source/configuration.rst

     A boolean which controls whether an experiment-specific qualification (based on the experiment ID), and a group qualification (based on the value of ``group_name``) will be assigned to participants by the recruiter.
-    This feature assumes the recruiter supports qualifications, like the Amazon Mechanical Turk does.
+    This feature assumes a recruiter which supports qualifications, like the ``MTurkRecruiter``.

 ``group_name`` *unicode*
     Assign a named qualification to workers who complete a HIT.